 Students from Quebec CEGEPs must take 9 credits of elective courses.
 These can be chosen from any course at the 200-level or higher offered by the University, subject to permission of the offering department.

-Note: Students registered in BIEN 290 after fall 2019 may not register for ANAT 212, BIOC 212, BIOL 200, and BIOL 201.
+Note: Students registered in BIEN 219 may not register for ANAT 212, BIOC 212, BIOL 200, and BIOL 201.

 SATISFACTORY/ UNSATISFACTORY ("S/U")